 EffectiveDisplayName contains a human readable name for the current state of the state machine after taking the state of any SubStateMachines in account.
 There is no rule specified for which state or sub-state should be used.
 It is up to the Server and will depend on the semantics of the StateMachineType.

 StateMachines produce Events which may include the current state of a StateMachine.
-In that case Servers shall provide all the optional Properties of the StateVariableType in the Event, even if they are not provided on the instances in the AddressSpace.
+In that case Servers shall provide the Name, Number and EffectiveDisplayName of the StateVariableType in the Event, even if they are not provided on the instances in the AddressSpace.

 The TransitionVariableType is the base VariableType for Variables that store a Transition that occurred within a StateMachine as a human readable name.